-Note: Alternative clinical activity hours do not count toward the required 300 hours.
-Alternative hours are defined as couple or family groups, reflecting teams during live supervision, and activities that are purely psychoeducational (e.g., community presentations).
+Alternative clinical activity hours do not count toward the required 300 hours.
+Alternative hours might include group therapy, reflecting teams during live supervision, and activities that are purely psychoeducational (e.g., community presentations).

 Supervision Hours

 Individual Supervision is defined as one or two students meeting with a supervisor to review clinical work.